 Sometimes too much of a good thing can be a bad thing.
-Such is the case with the food scene in Barcelona.
-There’s so much good food that it can be overwhelming to know how to eat in Barcelona.
+Such is the case with the Barcelona food scene.
+There’s so much good food that it can be overwhelming to know how to and what to eat in Barcelona Spain.
 Here are five suggestions on how to dive into the local food scene without missing a beat plus an additional idea for drinkers.

-Tasting Tip: If you still have room after grazing through the market, treat yourself to a sweet treat at Chök, a modern chocolatier right near the market.
-This cute shop is a pleasant respite after the busy market.
+If you still have room after grazing through La Boqueria, treat yourself to a sweet treat at Chök, a modern chocolatier right near the market.
+This cute shop is a pleasant respite after a walk through the busy market.

 Chök is located at Carrer del Carme, 3, 08001 Barcelona, Spain.

-Tapas bars are everywhere in Barcelona.
+Tapas bars are everywhere in Spain.
 Thanks to the popularity of al fresco dining, there’s a buzz in the city created by clinking glasses and animated chit-chat on almost every corner.

-Tasting Tip: People eat in Barcelona later than in the United States.
+People eat in Barcelona later than they do in the United States.
 In fact, many restaurants don’t start serving dinner until 8:00.
-Plan your day accordingly and embrace the laid back approach to time.
+Plan your day accordingly and embrace the laid-back approach to time.

 Bardeni is located at Carrer de València, 454, 08013 Barcelona, Spain.